 Naruto tells his dream about becoming a Hokage, and Sasuke his about a certain someone that he wants to kill.

 Then we have Sakura.

-Sakura that goes all blushing and lost in her own words and giggles and in the end, still at the level of annoying little brat, manages to say she dislikes Naruto.
+Sakura that goes all blushing and lost in her own words and giggles.
+At the end, still at the level of annoying little brat, she manages to say she dislikes Naruto.

 She represents the normality/human element/side of this manga, like Kishi stated before and I’ve showed in the beginning of this analysis.